Startup Pre-money Valuation: The Keystone to Return on Investment

-Home runs provide all the return on investment.
-In a typical angel investor's portfolio of ten investments in seed/startup companies, half the companies perish with no return to investors, and an additional three or four companies return some capital or provide a modest return on investment.
-Investors hope these three or four companies will at least return the capital for the entire portfolio—all ten investments.
-Ultimately, only one or two of ten investments will strike it big and bring virtually all of the return on investment to the portfolio.
+- Home runs provide all the return on investment.
+In a typical angel investor's portfolio of 10 investments in seed/startup companies, half the companies perish with no return to investors, and an additional three or four return some capital or a modest return on investment.
+Investors hope these three or four companies will at least return the capital for the entire portfolio—all 10 investments.
+Ultimately, only one or two of 10 investments will strike it big and bring virtually all of the return on investment to the portfolio.

-Angels must invest only in high-growth companies.
-Again, because of the poor odds of success, angels look for companies that can scale—that is, companies that show promise of growing ten, twenty, or even one hundred fold in value over a typical five-to-eight-year investment.
+- Angels must invest only in high-growth companies.
+Again, because of the poor odds of success, angels look for companies that can scale—that is, companies that show promise of growing 10, 20, or even 100 fold in value over a typical five-to-eight-year investment.
 Companies without the opportunity to show such scalability need not apply!

 Angel investors cherish their privacy, so there is little data available on the performance of their seed and startup portfolios.
 Recently, however, one of the authors (Luis Villalobos) assembled and analyzed the portfolios of four experienced angels who have collectively invested in 117 companies and harvested many of those investments.
 While not statistically significant, the investigation showed interesting results.

-The bottom row summarizes the basic facts of this study.
 A total of 117 ventures received total investments of just under $10 million and provided a total return for the portfolio of just over $50 million.
-The average time to exit was four years (far lower right cell).
-Significantly, the cell just above the average shows that "home runs" took more than twice as long to mature—8.6 years—than the average for the complete portfolio.
+The average time to exit was four years.
+Significantly, "home runs" took more than twice as long to mature—8.6 years—than the average for the complete portfolio.